As an Amazon Associate I earn from qualifying purchases.

 Bowl of Activated Chia seeds and a glass of water

-These mighty seeds are not only famous for their incredible nutritional value (hello Omega3’s!), but also because of their ability to develop an egg-like consistency when mixed with water.
-Like magic, flaxseeds and chia seeds give us the gel consistency we need to “hold things together” in our baking adventures.
-One of the many great vegan egg replacers for baking!
+These small-but-mighty seeds are famous for their impressive nutritional value (hello Omega -3โ€™s!), but also for of their ability to develop an egg-like consistency when mixed with water.
+Like magic, flaxseeds and chia seeds give us the gel consistency we need to โ€œhold things togetherโ€ in our baking adventures.

-It’s best to grind them for a smoother result.
-You can grind them yourself using a high-powered blender or coffee grinder, or you can buy them ready to use at the grocery store in the bulk or baking aisles.
-Gotta love seeds!
+Itโ€™s best to grind the seeds for a smoother result.
+You can grind them yourself using a high-powered blender or coffee grinder, or you can buy them already ground at the grocery store in the bulk or baking aisles.

 1 egg = 2 1/2 tablespoons of warm water + 1 tablespoon of ground seeds.
 Whisk together for 1 minute, and then let it rest for 10 minutes before using it in your recipe.